 - Tuck a note in which includes something like “I hope the chocolate cupcakes were helpful” to assist the recipient with their thank you cards.

 - Consider the venue.
-With kitchen access, a full menu can work, but I prefer a buffet which allow people to move freely, with easy access to food and drink.
+With kitchen access, a full menu can work, but I prefer a buffet which allows people to move freely, with easy access to food and drink.
 Again, include foods which can be re-heated easily or served cold.
-Breads and platters of cheeses, raw veggies, and sliced meats to be made into sandwiches or for nibbling are perfect.
+Loaves of bread and platters of cheeses, raw veggies, and sliced meats to be made into sandwiches or for nibbling are perfect.
 Children often like macaroni and cheese, chicken tenders and cookies.
 Remember to consider cultural preferences.